sstanley-yelnatss/vibecoded-site-audit-skill/README.md

 # Vibecoded Site Audit Skill

-A Cursor skill that audits vibe-coded websites the way you'd audit them after a week of doomscrolling Twitter threads about people shipping React apps with the default favicon still in `public/`.

-It walks a repo (and a live URL if you give one), checks the usual footguns, and writes a report.
-It does **not** start rewriting your app unless you ask.
+Skill that audits vibe-coded websites.
+It scans your repo (and a live URL if you give one), checks the usual mistakes/vulnerabilities, and writes a report.
+It does **not** implement changes unless you ask.

 ## What it catches